selkies-project/selkies-gstreamer/README.md

 ### Install the packaged version on a standalone machine or cloud instance

 **NOTE: You will need to use an external STUN/TURN server capable of `srflx` or `relay` type ICE connections if both your server and client have ports closed or are under a restrictive firewall.
 Either open the TCP and UDP port ranges 49152-65535 of your server, or follow the instructions from [Using a TURN server](#using-a-turn-server) in order to make the container work using an external TURN server.**

+While this instruction assumes that you are installing this project systemwide, it is possible to install and run all components completely within the userspace.
+Dependencies may also be installed without root permissions if you use [`conda`](https://conda.io) or other userspace package management systems.
+Documentation contributions for such instructions are welcome.

 1. Install the dependencies, for Ubuntu or Debian-based distros run this command: